avermeulen/pet-walk-survey/readme.md

 # Pet walk survey

-Creating factory functions by spotting owners walking their Cats and Dogs.
+Learning Creating factory functions by spotting owners walking their Cats and Dogs.

+See the app in action here [here](https://avermeulen.github.io/pet-walk-survey/) - this one is not using Factory Functions.

 ## Making code testable